Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Soft-DF-BP

+By the nature of our estimation, which exploits the code structure and is {\it not} symbol-by-symbol, the components of $\beBPrelay$ are strongly correlated (in general), unlike memoryless noise.
+Consequently, the channel from $\bx_\SRC$ to $\by_\RtD\cdot \by_\StD$ is not memoryless.

-To overcome this difficulty (as noted in Sec.~\ref{sec:Main_Contribution}), in this section we define a new algorithm which we call {\it simultaneous}-BP (sim-BP).
-Sim-BP plays a role equivalent to both applications of BP (at the relay and the destination) used by soft-DF-BP.
-Recall from Sec.~\ref{sec:Analysis_soft_DF_BP} that the setup of our analysis assumes a stochastic relay channel (Definition~\ref{def:stochastic channel}).
-The input to sim-BP is a triplet of vectors, $(\by_2, \by_3, \hbe_2)$, where $\by_2$ and $\by_3$ correspond to the relay and destination channel observations, and $\hbe_2$ is the realization of the quantization noise vector.
-The output of sim-BP is a pair of estimates of the codeword $\bx_1$ that was transmitted by the source.
+To overcome this problem, our analysis of soft-DF-BP focuses on the performance of a different algorithm, which we call {\it simultaneous BP} (sim-BP).
+The input to sim-BP is a triplet of vectors, $(\by_\StR, \by_\StD, \be_\RtD)$, where $\by_\StR$ and $\by_\StD$ correspond to the observations of the relay and destination over their respective channels from the source, and $\be_\RtD$ is the realization of the noise vector along the relay-destination channel.
+The output of sim-BP is an estimate of the codeword $\bx_\SRC$ that was transmitted by the source.\footnote{More precisely, a {\it pair} of estimates is outputted, as will be clarified shortly.}

-As noted in Sec.~\ref{sec:Main_Contribution}, sim-BP cannot be realized, because the relay and destination are physically separated, and so combined access to both their channel observations ($\by_2$ and $\by_3$) is not possible.
-The assumption that the algorithm has access to the quantization noise $\hbe_2$ is similarly unusual.
-Sim-BP is thus intended only as a theoretical tool for analysis.
-We will prove that its output is degraded (in the sense of Definition~\ref{def:Degraded}) with respect to the of output of soft-DF-BP, and thus its performance can be used to bound that of soft-DF-BP.
-Most importantly, its structure will enable rigorous analysis using a variation of density evolution, which we will call {\it simultaneous density evolution} (sim-DE).
+Sim-BP is intended only as a theoretical tool for analysis.
+The algorithm cannot be realized, because the relay and destination are physically separated, and so combined access to both their channel observations ($\by_\StR$ and $\by_\StD$) is not possible.
+Access to the noise $\be_\RtD$ is also not physically possible.
+However, we will design the algorithm so that its output is degraded (in a sense that will be defined) with respect to the output of soft-DF-BP, and thus its performance could be used to bound that of soft-DF-BP.
+Most importantly, its structure will enable rigorous analysis using an instance of density evolution, which we will call {\it simultaneous density evolution} (sim-DE).

+Before describing sim-BP, we first introduce the following notation for the messages of soft-DF-BP's two decoders: $\rb{\BPR,\ell}{i j}$ and $\lb{\BPR,\ell}{j i}$ denote variable-to-check and check-to-variable messages (respectively) at iteration $\ell$ of the relay BP decoder, and $\rb{\BPD,\ell}{i j}$ and $\lb{\BPD,\ell}{j i}$ denote the equivalent values at the destination.